YordanGeorgiev/qto/doc/md/devops_guide_doc.md

 ### 1.2.
 Attempt for 100% test coverage to achieve reliability
 The more you increase your test coverage the greater the confidence that the code will work as expected.
-Do not write a single function without first implementing the testing call for that function - this has been proven really, really difficult, yet the more features are added the less the time wasted in troubleshooting of bugs and un-expected behavior when proper testing is implemented.
+Do not write a single function without first implementing the testing call for that function - this has been proven really, really difficult, yet the more features are added the less the time wasted in troubleshooting of bugs and un-expected behaviour when proper testing is implemented.
 Testing ensures the consistency and future expandability of the functionalities.

 ### 1.3.
 It should just work
-Any instance of the qto should simply work as promised.
-No less no more.
+Any instance of the qto should simply work as promised - no less, no more.
 Any instance is the combination of code, configurations, binaries in the System and data - that is the instance you are using should just work for the set of functionalities promised.